 InsureandGo offers affordable and comprehensive travel insurance policies.
-With InsureandGo you’ll be backed by an industry leader that offers an expansive 24/7 global assistance network with over 31,500 points of assistance across all continents.
+With InsureandGo you’ll be backed by an industry leader that offers an expansive 24/7 global assistance network.
 We offer 3 levels of cover to choose from, allowing you and your family to select the coverage that best suits your needs.
-If you’re a family that likes to travel often, we have annual multi-trip policies in addition to our single trip policies that may be able to save you even more on your family travel insurance.

 We also offer a range of policy upgrades that can help provide coverage for winter sports, business, golf and natural disasters.

 If you’re expecting a child, InsureandGo also offers travel insurance for pregnant mothers.
 This provides coverage for pregnancies up to 30 weeks for single babies, and 20 weeks for multiples, regardless of whether you used IVF or not.
 InsureandGo makes it easy to obtain travel insurance for expectant mothers who wish to travel.
 Although our policies do not offer cover for babies born overseas, they do provide cover for medically certified pregnancy-related trip cancellations, like emergency childbirth coverage up to 30 weeks (single) and 20 weeks (multiples), and medical expenses for specific pregnancy-related complications depending on the level of cover you select.

 Why buying a travel insurance policy is important for your family for an international trip.